rubenlagus/TelegramBots/TelegramBots.wiki/FAQ.md

      //Bot body.
    }
 ```
-And if someone joins the group, add it to the list:
+And if someone joins the group, add a new user to the list:
 ```java
    @Override
    public void onUpdateReceived(Update update) {